SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Threat Models in MFMs

 \section{Threat Models in MFMs}

-In this section, we introduce model- and system-level threats within a unified threat model, categorizing them based on the adversary’s goals, knowledge, and capabilities, and further analyze the information flows within MFMs to identify key vulnerability points that can be exploited.
+In this section, we introduce model- and system-level threats within a unified threat model, categorizing them based on the adversary’s goals, knowledge, and capabilities, and further analyze the information flows within MFMs to identify key vulnerability points.

-\subsection{Threat models}
+\subsection{Threat Models}

 At the model level, adversaries seek to disrupt model performance or extract sensitive information.
-Common goals include generating adversarial examples~\cite{NeurIPS2023Yin,ICCVW2023Schlarmann}, poisoning training data~\cite{Oakland2024Shan,NeurIPS2024Xu}, inserting backdoors~\cite{arXiv2024Lu,MM2023Zhai}, jailbreaking~\cite{NeurIPS2023Carlini,AAAI2024Qi}, increasing latency or energy use~\cite{ICLR2024Gao,arxiv2023Baras}, stealing prompts~\cite{arxiv2024Yang,USENIX2024Shen}, extracting private data~\cite{USENIX2023Carlini}, and inferring membership~\cite{NeurIPS2022Hu,ICCV2023Ko}.
+Common goals include generating adversarial examples, poisoning training data, inserting backdoors, jailbreaking, increasing latency or energy use, stealing prompts, extracting private data, and inferring membership.
 At the system level, attackers target the broader infrastructure to induce unintended or harmful behavior.
-Their goals include manipulating outputs~\cite{arxiv2024Wu2,arxiv2024Mo}, hijacking task objectives~\cite{USENIX2024Liu2,NeurIPSW2022Perez}, triggering malicious payloads~\cite{arxiv2024Wu5,arxiv2024Wu}, injecting harmful code~\cite{arxiv2023Pedro}, spreading disinformation~\cite{USENIX2025Zou,EMNLP2023Zhong}, or leaking prompts~\cite{NeurIPSW2022Perez}.
+Their goals include manipulating outputs, hijacking task objectives, triggering malicious payloads, injecting harmful code, spreading disinformation, or leaking prompts.
 Notably, some threats, such as backdoors, jailbreaks, and data leakage, may originate at the model level but be exploited at the system level.
 More details regarding adversary's goals and knowledge are provided in Appendix~\ref{sec_adversary_goals}.

 \textit{From an information flow perspective, all these adversary goals, whether at the model or system level, aim to degrade the effective channel capacity.
 By manipulating the flow of information, attackers reduce the model's ability to produce accurate or authorized outputs.
 Attacks such as adversarial examples and data poisoning compromise the integrity of the signal, while backdoors and jailbreaks undermine alignment and reliability of the information channel.
 At the system level, manipulations such as goal hijacking and malicious payloads aim to corrupt the flow of information across the system, further limiting the capacity of the communication channel and compromising security and safety.}